 The Aging Institute regularly presents courses and special programs to students attending regional schools of nursing.

 A graduate certificate in gerontology is available at the University of Pittsburgh.
 Employees of UPMC can apply for scholarship funding from the Aging Institute to pursue this certificate.

 Graduate Certificate in Gerontology

 In response to current and anticipated educational needs in the field of aging, the University of Pittsburgh Center for Social and Urban Research and the Council on Aging established the Graduate Certificate in Gerontology.

 Through the College of General Studies, the graduate certificate program offers a broad range of coursework to appeal to professionals of diverse disciplines and from a variety of industries.
 The certificate program is for any professional who has obtained a bachelor’s degree and offers the opportunity to gain an enhanced understanding of gerontology theory and research.

-Scholarship will be provided for any semester within the August 2014 - June 2015 academic year.
-Two scholarships will be available.
+Scholarship will be provided for the 2018-2019 academic year.
+Two scholarships will be available:

 - 1 scholarship will be for a UPMC employee currently working with older adults